florinn/typemoq/README.md

 ```

-As opposed to static mocks, dynamic mocks have some limitations due to the absence of the underlying target instance:
+As opposed to static mocks, dynamic mocks have some limitations:

 * No partial mocking
 * No embedded mocks passed as constructor arguments